BizDataAnalyst/PowerBi_Projects/README.md

 - CALCULATE([Sales Revenue], SAMEPERIODLASTYEAR('Calendar'[Date]

 ### Reporting
 A dashboard was built to visualize key performance indicators (KPIs) and answer other related questions.
 Similarly, a relationship model among the dataset variables was established.
+Meanwhile, the choice of colours for the dashboard and visuals was based on the colour elements of the company's logo.

 ### Findings
 The findings of the analysis are summarised below: